 By having everything in one place, you won’t have to scramble between different programs to find emails, brochures, and questionnaires.
 Finding a client management system that can organize every step means more time to focus on what I want to be doing… documenting my clients’ families – and less time spent worrying about the behind the scenes production.

 Automation has become a real lifesaver in my business.
 There are two types of automation that will make a huge impact on your work day.
-The first involves your editing workflow.
-We all know how much time it takes to make images beautiful in post production.
+The first involves your editing workflow, because we all know how much time it takes to make images beautiful in post-production!
 By developing systems to make your editing easier, you will save a lot of precious time.
+I love to batch Photoshop actions to keep the ball rolling in the retouching arena.
+After the initial edits batch, I’m able to finish the images with much more speed when needed (although see the next time hack below for the real scoop on my editing wizardry).

 The second type of automation I can’t live with out is email automation.
 Now, I know this one sounds a little scary, but trust me…it’s not!
 All it takes is a little set up time.
 By taking the time to set up the appropriate email responses when certain actions are complete, you can rest assured that your clients are getting the attention they deserve.
-The email automations I rely on most are session and payment reminders.
+The email automations I rely on most are session and payment reminders (and it just so happens that these automatic reminders can be the difference between an accidental no-show and an awesome, profitable session).
+A lot of client management programs will help you with email automations, so this really goes hand-in-hand with the first hack we talked about.
+Whenever you can find all-in-one help, it can totally change the game!

-Outsourcing has made me love my business even more.
+The final hack I couldn’t run my business without is outsourcing.
+Outsourcing has made me love my business even more, because I spend my time on the parts I most enjoy.
 I know it can be scary to loosen the reigns on the business you’re putting your heart and soul in, but take it from one who knows: thinking you’re the only one who can do it all will only lead to burn out.
-Whether you outsource your retouching, your accounting, or both, let go of things that don’t bring you joy so you can have more freedom to do the things you love.
-I even bring in a newborn assistant to help with shoots, so that she can calm a crying baby while I focus on the photographs!
+Whether you outsource your retouching, your accounting, or something else that’s weighing you down, let go of things that don’t bring you joy so you can have more freedom to do the things you love.